patrickreinaas/Lego-robot-1/README.md

 Code for our first work assignment in relation to the robot-lego in the subject: "Teambasert Samhandling".
-This was an introduction to programming the lego-robot using Python as the programming language.
+This was an introduction to programming with the lego-robot while using Python as the programming language.
 Our assignment consisted of three tasks:

 1. Print "Hello World" on the LCD-screen attached to the robot.